Lululemon Mission Statement, Vision & Core Values Explained

 Inclusion

-Inclusion at Lululemon operates through their formal IDEA program (Inclusion, Diversity, Equity, and Action), which removes barriers to well-being and celebrates uniqueness across their ecosystem.
-The company's official IDEA page outlines specific commitments to equitable environments and diverse representation.
+Inclusion at Lululemon operates through its formal IDEA program (Inclusion, Diversity, Equity, and Action), which focuses on removing barriers to wellbeing.
+The company's official IDEA page outlines commitments to equitable environments and diverse representation.

 Personal Responsibility